-Doing some exercise, even if it’s just a little bit a few times a week, can help you stay fit and healthy during this difficult time.
-There are lots of ways to exercise if you cannot or do not want to go outdoors.
+Doing some exercise, even if it’s just a little bit a few times a week, can help you stay fit and healthy.
+There are lots of ways to exercise at home.

 To help you do this, we’ve found some online exercise classes and workouts you could try.
 Start with finding the best workouts for you and getting into a routine.